 With a new screen and a new operating system comes new watch faces.
-There's an all-encompassing circular face that will allow you to use the corners of the display to feature more shortcuts and 'complications' of your favourite apps.
-It's a really functional design that utilises the new bigger display.
+There's an all-encompassing circular face that will allow you to use the corners of the display to feature more shortcuts and 'complications' for your favourite apps.
+It's a really functional design that utilises that bigger display really well.

 Rather than adding more Disney characters or butterflies, there are also new Fire, Water, and Vapour screens.
 These are fun, but nothing to write home about.

 Even if you're a Series 3 user, you'll likely find yourself jealous of those who sport the newer device.
-The bigger screen is lovely without being overly large, while the better speaker and mic should hopefully mean you can clearly hear what Siri is saying.
+As the smartwatch all-rounder, there's nothing better than the Apple Watch Series 4.